DistrictDataLabs/yellowbrick/docs/contributing/advanced_development_topics.rst

     $ git checkout -b release-x.x

 This creates a release branch for version x.x.
 At this point do the version bump by modifying ``version.py`` and the test version in ``tests/__init__.py``.
 Make sure all tests pass for the release and that the documentation is up to date.
+Note, to build the docs see the :ref:`documentation notes <documentation>`.
 There may be style changes or deployment options that have to be done at this phase in the release branch.
-At this phase you'll also modify the ``changelog`` with the features and changes in the release.
+At this phase you'll also modify the ``changelog`` with the features and changes in the release that have not already been marked.

 Once the release is ready for prime-time, merge into master::